-73. For the purposes of Article 21(10) of Regulation (EU) 2017/2402, provisions of the transaction documentation that 'facilitate the timely resolution of conflicts between different classes of investors', should include provisions with respect to all of the following:

-(a) the method for calling meetings or arranging conference calls;

-(b) the maximum timeframe for setting up a meeting or conference call;

-(c) the required quorum;
+- 73. For the purposes of Article 21(10) of Regulation (EU) 2017/2402, provisions of the transaction documentation that 'facilitate the timely resolution of conflicts between different classes of investors', should include provisions with respect to all of the following: - (a) the method for calling meetings or arranging conference calls; - (b) the maximum timeframe for setting up a meeting or conference call: - (c) the required quorum;

-(d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision;

-(e) where applicable, a location for the meetings which should be in the Union.

-74. For the purposes of Article 21(10) of Regulation (EU) 2017/2402, where mandatory statutory provisions exist in the applicable jurisdiction that set out how conflicts between investors have to be resolved, the transaction documentation may refer to these provisions.
+- (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; - (e) where applicable, a location for the meetings which should be in the Union. - 74.
+For the purposes of Article 21(10) of Regulation (EU) 2017/2402, where mandatory statutory provisions exist in the applicable jurisdiction that set out how conflicts between investors have to be resolved, the transaction documentation may refer to these provisions.

-63 Legislative text Article 21 - Requirements relating to standardisation 21.10.
+21.10.
 The transaction documentation shall include clear provisions that facilitate the timely resolution of conflicts between different classes of investors, voting rights shall be clearly defined and allocated to bondholders and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.

-STS criteria 63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.
-Verified?
-Yes PCS Comment See 4.1 Terms and condition on pages 94+ and the Trust Deed outline the responsibilities of the trustee EBA Final non-ABCP STS Guidelines - statements on background and rationale Resolution of conflicts between different classes of investors (Article 20 (10)) 70.
-The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
-This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised.
-71. To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.
-EBA Final non-ABCP STS Guidelines
+63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.

+See section Compliance with STS Requirements paragraph (v) and see Terms and Conditions of the Notes: which outlines the responsibilities of the Representative of the Noteholders.

+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Resolution of conflicts between different classes of investors (Article 20 (10))

+- 70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
+This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised. - 71.
+To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.